gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene-SGX.md

 The server should be started manually and tested by running the ApacheBench (ab) benchmark from a remote client.
 To start the HTTP server, run one of the following commands:

-    make start-native-server  or  make start-graphene-server
+    make start-native-server  or  make SGX=1 start-graphene-server

-To start the server in a multi-threaded environment, run on of the following commands:
+To start the server in a multi-threaded environment, run one of the following commands:

-    make start-multithreaded-native-server  or  make start-multithreaded-graphene-server
+    make start-multithreaded-native-server  or  make SGX=1 start-multithreaded-graphene-server

 For testing, use ApacheBench (ab).
 There is a script `run-apachebench.sh` that takes two arguments: the IP and the port.
 It runs 100,000 requests (`-n 100000`) with 25 to 200 maximum outstanding requests (`-c 25` to `-c 200`).
 The results are saved into the same directory, and all previous output files are overwritten.

-    make start-graphene-server
+    make SGX=1 start-graphene-server
     ./run-apachebench.sh <ip> <port>
     # which internally calls:
     #   ab -k -n 100000 -c [25:200] -t 10 http://ip:port/random/100.1.html